mohammadabdalla/summary-of-cleanCode-SOLID-principles-and-OOP/readme.md

-# SOLID Principles and Clean Code in JavaScript
+# SOLID Principles, Clean Code and OOP in JavaScript

 This repository contains examples of SOLID principles, Clean Code practices, and Object-Oriented Programming (OOP) concepts implemented in JavaScript.